Pimonte

 Pimonte is a comune (municipality) in the Metropolitan City of Naples in the Italian region Campania, located about 30 km southeast of Naples.

 Geography

 The municipality of Pimonte, located in Sorrento Peninsula, contains the frazioni (subdivisions, mainly villages and hamlets) Centro, Franche, Piazza and Tralia.
-Centro, meaning center and also known as Pimonte proper, is te municipal seat.
+Centro, meaning center and also known as Pimonte proper, is the municipal seat.

 Pimonte borders the following municipalities: Agerola, Castellammare di Stabia, Gragnano, Positano, Scala and Vico Equense.